mongoose-airlines/binge/README.md

 - This repository contains the starter code for Binge.
 ---
 ## Game-Plan
-- Start with previewing the app and talking about models/data
+- Start with previewing the app and talking about models/data structure (ERD's)
 - Discuss pseudocode
+- Discuss git workflow
-- Clone the jwt-auth-template repo
+- Fork and clone this repo
 - One student at a time, we'll progress through the pseudocode
-- Each student will work in a branch locally, then push up and create a pull request
+- Each student will share their screen, checkout into a new branch, type out and explain their code, then push their branch to their forked repo in order to create a pull request

 ---
 ## Step-By-Step